amitjadhav-1996/Tata-Motors-Car-Sales-Analytics-Report/README.md

 1) PROJECT OBJECTIVE:
             The primary objective of this project is to design and develop an end-to-end Sales Analytics Dashboard for Tata Motors using a structured Star Schema.
 This report provides actionable business intelligence across sales performance, regional trends, EV adoption, dealer efficiency, customer behavior, and financial patterns — enabling data-driven decision making for sales managers, regional heads, and business executives.

-2) Data Cleaning & Transformation Summary
+2) Data Cleaning & Transformation Summary:
 Tool Used: Power Query — Power BI Desktop

 Issues Found & Fixed:
  1. Removed Duplicates using primary key columns.
- 2. Removed columns which i thought to be not necessary for analysis purpose.
+ 2. Removed columns which are not necessary for analysis purpose.
  3. Trimmed text columns.
  4. Captitalized each text column for tranformation purpose.
  5. Data type of columns changed wherever necessary.